 Video from Police Training Centre in Khyber Pakhtunkhwa, Pakistan

 There are multiple clues in the video which raise doubts about the “terrorist infiltration” claim and suggests that the video was shot in government premises.
 First, a uniformed man can be seen in the background (red arrow).
-Second, nearly all of the young men are carrying backpacks, which suggests that they might be students or trainees (yellow arrows).
+Second, nearly all the young men are carrying backpacks, which suggests that they might be students or trainees (yellow arrows).
 Third, all of them have a similar military-style haircut (green arrow).

 We saw that several users had commented on the video claiming that it was shot in Kohat Police centre in Khyber Pakhtunkhwa.